Show All Answers

 The operation of any type of mini-bike, trail bike, all-terrain vehicle, snowmobile or other vehicle that cannot be registered for operation on public highways, except in areas designated for that purpose, is prohibited.
 Only then, with County approval and the appropriate permit, are such vehicles permitted.

-No, Ice-skating is prohibited on any pond or lake at all County parks.
+No, ice-skating is strictly prohibited on any pond or lake at all County parks.

 Swimming is not permitted at any County Park.